Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 os.environ.setdefault("IP", "0.0.0.0")<br>
 os.environ.setdefault("PORT", "5000")<br>
-os.environ.setdefault("SECRET_KEY", "")<br>
+os.environ.setdefault("SECRET_KEY", "secret_key_here")<br>
-os.environ.setdefault("MONGO_URI", "")<br>
+os.environ.setdefault("MONGO_URI", "mongodb+srv://shinners:pword@cluster0.hsdbq.mongodb.net/music_library?retryWrites=true&w=majority")<br>
-os.environ.setdefault("MONGO_DBNAME", "CLUSTER NAME HERE")
+os.environ.setdefault("MONGO_DBNAME", "music_library")

-- push env.py to gitignore with __pycache_/
+- push 'env.py' to gitignore with `__pycache__/`

-- Type "pip3 freeze --local > requirements.txt" in the terminal (so Heroku will know what is required to run the app)
+- Type `pip3 freeze --local > requirements.txt` in the terminal so Heroku, (deployment instructions below) will know what is required to run the app

 - Use pip3 to install flask, flask_pymongo and dnspython

 - The app can now be run locally by typing python3 app.py in the terminal

-Heroku Deployment
+## Heroku Deployment

-Deployment was executed early on, with commits and pushes updateing the app.This ensured there was nothing missing early on that would cause issues later.
+Deployment was executed early on, with commits and pushes updating the app.
+This ensured there was nothing missing early on that would cause issues later.

+To deploy the app to heroku:

+- Ensure `requirements.txt` was created as outlined above.

-- Following creation of requirements.txt above, create a Procfile by typing "echo web: python app.py > Procfile" in the terminal
+- Following creation of `requirements.txt` above, create a Procfile by typing `echo web: python app.py > Procfile` in the terminal

-In Heroku:
-- Create new app

-- Choose an app name and your country and click create app

-- Go to the deploy tab and choose "Connect to Github"
+- Add and commit the requirements and Procfile, and push to GitHub.

-- Connect to project repository

-- Go to settings > reveal config vars.
+- Create a new app on the [Heroku website](https://dashboard.heroku.com/apps) by clicking the "New" button in your dashboard.
+Name your app and set your region.

+- From the heroku dashboard in your new app, click on "Deploy" then "Deployment method" and pick GitHub.

+- Type the name of the Github Repository that the app is being built in, and confirm.

+- In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".

-Copy in the key, value pairs to match those in env.py
+- Set the config vars to match those in env.py above:

-- If requirements.txt and Procfile are committed, go to the deploy tab in Heroku and Enable Automatic Deployment

-Deploy Branch.
-This will take a few minutes.
-Anything you push from Github now will automatically update in the Heroku App
+- To get your MONGO_URI read the MongoDB Atlas documentation [here](https://docs.atlas.mongodb.com/)

+- In the heroku dashboard, click "Deploy".

+- In the "Manual Deployment" section of this page, select master branch and then click "Deploy Branch".

+- This may take some time, but the site is now successfully deployed.
+Any further changes commited to the repository will update in Heroku.

+# Fork and Clone
+Fork

+- Login or Sign Up to [GitHub](https://github.com/).
+- On GitHub, go to [MS3 Music Library](https://github.com/Shinners888/MS3MusicLibrary).
+- On the top right of the screen, click "Fork".
+- Create an env.py file with your own values, as above
+- in the terminal, type:
+- - `pip3 install flask`
+- - `pip3 install flask_pymongo`
+- - `pip3 install dnspython`
+- - `install -r requirements.txt`
+- - `python3 app.py` (to run project locally, your version may require a different command)

+Cloning

+- Login or Sign Up to [GitHub](https://github.com/).
+- On GitHub, go to [MS3 Music Library](https://github.com/Shinners888/MS3MusicLibrary).
+- Beside the green gitpod button, click "Code".
+- Here you can copy the link to clone using HTTPS.
+- Open Git Bash.
+- Change the current working directory to the new location, where you want the cloned directory to be.
+- Type `git clone`, and then paste the HTTPS URL from above
+- Press Enter, and your local clone will be created.
+- As in the fork steps, create the env.py file and install all requirements etc.
+Check [Github Docs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository#cloning-a-repository-to-github-desktop) for further information.

 # Possible Future Features

-An upvote downvote system, with a possibility to search by votes.
+An upvote downvote system, with a possibility to search by popularity.

 A comments section to discuss the pieces.